-AJAX PAVING INDUSTRIES, INC. IS PROUD TO SUPPORT ALTERNATIVES FOR GIRLS and their mission to support our homeless and high-risk girls and young women in Metro Detroit to help them to explore and access the support, resources, and opportunities necessary to be safe, grow strong and make positive choices.
+THE AFG MISSION Founded in 1987, Alternatives For Girls (AFG) helps homeless and high-risk girls and young women avoid violence, teen pregnancy and exploitation; and helps them explore and access the support, resources and opportunities necessary to be safe, to grow strong and to make positive choices in their lives.
+AFG WELCOMES OUR 2022 ROLE MODEL CELEBRATION EMCEE:

-CHRIS ASLANIAN

-Christopher Aslanian has been providing exceptional auction services since 1991 and has raised millions for nonprofits and other charitable organizations Christopher has spent thousands of hours behind the microphone as a voiceover artist, emcee and auctioneer, making him a consummate professional.
+CHRIS ASLANIAN Christopher Aslanian has been providing exceptional auction services since 1991 and has raised millions for nonprofits and other charitable organizations.
+Christopher has spent thousands of hours behind the microphone as a voice-over artist, emcee and auctioneer, making him a consummate professional.
 Christopher prides himself on his stage presence that guarantees to make an event entertaining and successful.
-Previously based in Michigan, Christopher now resides in San Diego with his children
+Previously based in Michigan, Christopher now resides in San Diego with his children.